Banks vie for fees as Nordic deal scene ignites

 If it comes off, Volkswagen's VOWG_p.PE $9.1 billion offer for truckmaker Scania SCVb.ST would be the biggest acquisition of a Nordic firm in nearly a decade.

-The deal has become a sort of who's who in Nordic dealmaking: Morgan Stanley and Deutsche Bank are advising Scania while Volkswagen has Goldman Sachs, Rothschild, Citigroup, SEB and Nordea, which von Koskull said was a testament to its relevance.
+The deal has become a sort of who's who in Nordic dealmaking: Morgan Stanley and Deutsche Bank are advising Volkswagen while Scania has Goldman Sachs, Rothschild, Citigroup, SEB and Nordea, which von Koskull said was a testament to its relevance.

 For fees earned through early April in M&A and ECM, SEB has already earned nearly as much as it did for the whole of 2013, retaining its No. 1 position by attracting over 11 percent of total fees earned.
 Goldman Sachs (GS.N) is No. 2 with 10 percent plus with Nordea close on its tail at 9.5 percent.